MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

 3. Add code to register the upgrade tag for first-time installations of the extension.

-    The step ensures that the upgrade code isn't on first upgrade because of missing tag.
+    The step ensures that the upgrade code isn't run on first upgrade because of missing tag.

     To register the tag, call the `SetUpgradeTag` method on the `OnInstallAppPerCompany` and `OnInstallAppPerDatabase` triggers in the extension's install codeunit.